 Maya Smith is a senior at Clark Atlanta University where she studies Mass Media Arts with a concentration in Public Relations.
 She has been asked to participate in a CAA-produced program during ABFF this summer.(Image: Courtesy of ABFF Greenlighters Academy)

 When Meade was asked what he learned during the two-day program, he responded, “What didn’t I learn?” hinting at the program’s broad sweep and exposure.

 With a goal of providing the information and access needed to steer the Fellows’ career toward corporate leadership positions, the ABFF Greenlighters Academy Fellows “attended sessions with top corporate entertainment executives who described their career trajectory, conducted ‘Day in the Life’ seminars, and engaged … in ‘Ask Me Anything’ roundtable discussions,” according to an ABFF spokeswoman.
 The Fellows also visited the office of FOX Studios and the corporate office of Creative Artists Agency.

-They met more than a few heavy hitters too, including Kevin Hart, Jeff Friday of ABFF, and Tim Story, founder of the Story Co., as well as Devon Franklin, with whom they enjoyed a power lunch; and other executives like Misha Green and Stacy Milner, founder of the Entertainment Industry College Outreach Program.
+They met more than a few heavy hitters too, including Kevin Hart, Ava Duvernay, Joey Chavez of TNT and Tim Story, founder of the Story Co., as well as Devon Franklin, with whom they enjoyed a power lunch; and other executives like Kelly Edwards from HBO and Stacy Milner, founder of the Entertainment Industry College Outreach Program.

 From learning how projects actually get “green lit” to the formula for acquiring/licensing content and meeting reps from various studios, the two days ended with each student’s metaphorical cup running over.